 For the cheapest elevator tickets buy online from Eiffel Tower.
 The process is fairly simple and prices are the same as for tickets bought in Paris.
 Tickets may be printed at home or simply loaded onto smartphones.
 The ticket, and not only the reservation number, must be presented at the tower entrance within the stated time window.

 Buying the ticket is straightforward enough and possible in several languages.
-When choosing a ticket, note that the default is for the more expensive ticket to the top, most visitors only go to the second level (“Lift entrance ticket”).
+When choosing a ticket, note that the default is for the more expensive ticket to the top, most visitors only go to the second level (β€œLift entrance ticket”).

 The system shows the next date that tickets are available – input the desired date here – in the second step, it is possible to scroll through the calendar a few months ahead to show on which dates tickets are available and then the times on the given day.
+Stairs tickets are often sold only two weeks in advance.

 The main disadvantage of buying tickets online is that the purchase is final.
 If travel plans change or the weather is bad, there will be no refunds or changes allowed.
 However, advance purchase tickets remain the most sensible option to avoid wasting time queuing.

-Security increased in recent years at the Eiffel Tower with security checks before being allowed into the Esplanada area underneath the tower.
+Security increased in recent years at the Eiffel Tower with security checks before being allowed into the Esplanade area underneath the tower.
 Luggage or big bags are not allowed – book a baggage storage service in advance as no left-luggage facilities are offered at the Eiffel Tower at all.

 Alternatives to Online Tickets for the Eiffel Tower